willanderson/willanderson.xyz/_projects/purchase-inbox.md

 company: Artsy
 date: 2023-05-16T14:38:59.431Z
 hero: /assets/images/frame-904.png
-preview: A new way to purchase art.
+preview: "Revamping Artsy's Inquiry System "
 intro: >-
-  Artwork can be purchased on Artsy through two different methods: the first is a standard e-commerce flow, and the second involves an inquiry system that enables collectors to directly message galleries.
+  Artwork on Artsy can be acquired in two ways: through a conventional e-commerce transaction or via an inquiry system that lets collectors communicate directly with galleries.

-  While collectors valued the personalized and interactive nature of the latter option, we also received feedback that the process could sometimes feel burdensome, time-consuming, or daunting.
-Upon reviewing user engagement, we discovered a considerable number of users were abandoning the inquiry purchase funnel.
+  While the personal touch of the inquiry system is valued by collectors, feedback indicated that it could sometimes be unwieldy, lengthy, or daunting.
+An analysis of user engagement revealed that many were opting out of the inquiry purchase route.

-  I worked on a redesigned flow that reduced upfront friction and created a more personalized exchange between buyer and seller.
+  My efforts centered on enhancing this experience, specifically honing in on the initial inquiry—the inaugural message a user sends to a gallery.
 items:
   - bg: /assets/images/1012.png
   - asset: /assets/images/frame-864.png